01Estate Planning Is Not One Size Fits All, or Even Most

 02Trust Laws Vary Widely From State to State

-Unlike the federal estate tax laws, which apply to all U.S. citizens, state laws are all over the place when it comes to probate, state estate taxes, gift taxes, and inheritance taxes, and particularly wills and trusts, as well as the legal formalities required to write and sign a valid trust agreement.
-There are also many specific state issues that can affect a trust, including the definition of descendants, anti-lapse statutes, community property laws, homestead rights, common law marriages, putative spouses, and elective share laws.
-The bottom line - I find it hard to believe that a generic trust form can properly address all of these specific state law issues.
+Unlike the federal estate tax laws, which apply to all U.S. citizens, state laws are all over the map when it comes to probate, state estate taxes, gift taxes, and inheritance taxes.
+This is particularly true of wills and trusts.
+Then there are the legal formalities required to write and sign a valid trust agreement.
+Added to that are many state-specific issues that can affect a trust, including the definition of descendants, anti-lapse statutes, community property laws, homestead rights, common law marriages, putative spouses, and elective share laws.
+Here again, its unlikely that a generic trust form could properly address all of these specific state law issues.

-Every book or software program about estate planning that I've come across contains this same type of disclaimer - "The information contained in this book/program is not legal advice and is not a substitute for legal advice.
+The immediate problem with books or software programs about estate planning is the same or similar type of disclaimer found on all of them: "The information contained in this book or program is not legal advice and is not a substitute for legal advice.
 For legal advice, consult with an attorney."
-The bottom line - enough said about that.
+It's best to examine these materials with care.

 04Buyer Beware: You Get What You Pay For

 Saving on time and money is usually a good thing.
 But in this case, the long-term result of doing your own revocable living trust could prove disastrous.
 One case study showed a couple who had completed a revocable living trust using a well-known financial guru's estate planning software program.
 The couple lived in Florida, but the software-generated trust agreement software stated up front that it was governed by Nevada law.

 The main issue?
 Florida is a separate property state while Nevada is a community property state, which completely turned the couple's trust into a nightmare to administer.
 Because the couple didn't know what they were doing when they created the trust using the generic software, a form was generated that ended up being inappropriate for their particular situation.
 Don't just read the fine print.
 Understand and question it.